Masahiro-Kondo-AIST/MphImplicit/readme.md

 # For 3D calculation
 Particle distribution in 3D can be generated only by editing the cuboid file (*.boid) No modification in the generator program is needed.
-In compiling the main solver, 3D executable is generated when the macro TWO_DIMENSIONAL is NOT defined, which can be controled by the compile option.
+With solvers compiled for 3D, 3D calculation can be conducted.

 # For Truning off Multigrid solver
-When you do not want to apply the multigrid preconditioner, just comment out the macro MULTIGRID_SOLVER in the main solver.
+When you do not want to apply the multigrid preconditioner, just comment out the macro MULTIGRID_SOLVER in "main.cpp".
 Then, the simple CR solver is applied in the calculation.